babel/website/docs/config-files.md

 - `babel.config.json` and `.babelrc.json` are parsed as JSON5 and should contain an object matching the [options](options.md) format that Babel accepts.

-  It is recommended to choose this file type wherever possible: JS config files are handy if you have complex configuration that is conditional or otherwise computed at build time.
+  We recommend using this file type wherever possible: JS config files are handy if you have complex configuration that is conditional or otherwise computed at build time.
   However, the downside is that JS configs are less statically analyzable, and therefore have negative effects on cacheability, linting, IDE autocomplete, etc.